-In grades K-2, specialists also work with small reading groups, in coordination with classroom teachers.
+Learning specialists and the director of learning services complete twice yearly reading screens.
+In grades K-2, learning specialists also work with small reading groups in coordination with classroom teachers.
 Groups are identified based on specific needs and are continually flexible as young readers’ skills develop.
-Over the course of a year, students commonly move from a reading group that supports developing phonetic skills to one that is working on inferential thinking and using text to draw conclusions.

 For an extra fee, learning specialists work with students individually as needed to support areas of challenge.
 While many schools provide a list of tutors when extra support is needed, Bertschi’s faculty includes in-house skilled specialists to support children academically.
 Learning specialists work closely with classroom teachers to help students apply learning from their individual sessions to their work in the classroom community.
 They often collaborate on a daily basis to share strategies and to support academic growth.

 In addition, Bertschi contracts with a speech-language pathologist and occupational therapist, both available to work with students on campus during the school day.